jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

   (b) public notice to be given of the exercise of any powers; or (c) any other matter.
 (6) No breach of any ordinary rule shall constitute an offence against this Act unless that offence is prescribed in regulations made under this Act.
-(7) Every ordinary rule is hereby deemed to be a regulation for the purposes of the Regulations (Disallowance) Act 1989, but shall not be a regulation or an instrument for the purposes of the Acts and Regulations Publication Act 1989.
+(7) An ordinary rule is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
 (8) So far as the bylaws of any local authority are inconsistent with or repugnant to any ordinary rule made under this Act in force in the same locality, the bylaws shall be construed subject to the rules.
 (9) Notwithstanding section 28 of the State Sector Act 1988, the Minister shall not delegate his or her power to make ordinary rules under this Act.